pgEdge/pgedge-helm/docs/installation-usage.md

 - `kubectl` CNPG plugin – [https://cloudnative-pg.io/documentation/current/kubectl-plugin/](https://cloudnative-pg.io/documentation/current/kubectl-plugin/)
   - Homebrew install command: `brew install kubectl-cnpg`

+In addition, you'll need a Kubernetes cluster in which to install the chart.
+If you wish to setup a local Kubernetes cluster, you can use `kind`.
+See [Using kind to test locally](#using-kind-to-test-locally).

 ### 1\.
 Configure your context and namespace

 For convenience, configure your desired context and namespace prior to running the rest of the commands.